grimmlab/HeliantHome/README.md

 ## Development

-Start the HeliantHOME server with `cd HeliantHome && ./manage runreserver` (will run on localhost:8000)
+Start the HeliantHOME server with `cd helianthome && ./manage runreserver` (will run on localhost:8000)

 Once you start HeliantHOME server a new browser window should open the frontend part.